 Coming from overseas?
 You can fly to Wellington from most international ports via Australia (see above routes).
 The new Singapore Airlines route now offers an easy connection between Singapore and Wellington, with just a short transit in Canberra.
 You can also fly direct to Wellington from Nadi, Fiji with Fiji Airways.

 Wellington International Airport is an easy 15 minute drive from the city centre.
 If you don't have your own car, then a door to door taxi or shared ride shuttle service will get you to your destination hassle-free.
 Taxi ranks can be found directly outside the baggage claim area on level 0 of the main terminal.

 Alternatively, jump on the convenient Airport Flyer express bus service.
-The service runs at least once every 20 minutes from Wellington International Airport to the Hutt Valley, through the centre of Wellington, on to Queensgate - Lower Hutt.
+The service runs regularly from Wellington International Airport to the Hutt Valley, through the centre of Wellington, on to Queensgate - Lower Hutt.
 The timetable for Airport Flyer is available on the Metlink website.